Government

 In 2019, the Liberal Party of Canada promised a Luxury Tax in their election campaign platform.
 The proposal was included in Prime Minister of Canada, Justin Trudeau’s Mandate Letter issued to the new Finance Minister on December 13, 2019.
 February 2020, COPA responded to the issue by sending a letter addressed to Finance Minister, Bill Morneau, to express the association’s deep concerns regarding the proposed Luxury Tax.
 COPA asserts that the Luxury Tax will have negative impact on an already struggling aviation sector.
 Canadian pilots pay compulsory levies on fuel, insurance, maintenance, registration, training, and more.
 It is a costly industry and another tax to general aviation will further impede the recovery of the aviation sector post-COVID-19.
 Ultimately, this will taxation will create ripple effects towards the pilot gap in Canada.

 COPA works with other associations, like the CBAA, to reduce the harm of this policy change.
-And in spring 2024, the Finance Committee shares in its pre-budget report it will be adding exemptions for aircraft owners from this particular tax.
+And in spring 2024, the Finance Committee shared in its pre-budget report it will be adding exemptions for aircraft owners from this particular tax.
 COPA will be monitoring the Government of Canada's Budget 2024 to confirm the change comes into effect.